edwardsta/simple-linear-regression/README.md

 # Linear Regression with One Variable
-Predict the profits of a food truck franchise given the population of the city where it will be located.
+Predict the profits of a food truck franchise given the cities population where it will be located.

 ## Overview
 In this exercise, we implement linear regression with one variable to predict proﬁts for a food truck.
 Suppose you are the CEO of a restaurant franchise and are considering diﬀerent cities for opening a new outlet.
 The chain already has trucks in various cities and you have data for proﬁts and populations from the cities.